TyW-98/hangman/README.md

 ## Milestone 5
 * Created a function called `play_game(word_list)`.
 This function uses the Hangman class developed in `milestone_4.py`.
 A `while` loop with condition set to `True` is also used to monitor the condition of the game.

-### Game conditions
-> 1. If `num_lives` is 0, the game ends and the message "Game over" is printed.
-> 1. Else if the `num_letters` is still greater than 0, then the game will still ask for user input.
-> 1. In order to win the game, the `num_lives` must not equals to 0 and `num_letters` must be equals to 0.
-When this happens, the message "You have correctly guessed the word" is printed.

     ```go
     def play_game(word_list):